 Hello everyone and welcome to the Legion Holy Priest Guide!
 I am Jak or AutomaticJak/Jakbcastin Priest Healer for Vision on US-Kel'thuzad.
-I've been raiding in WoW for almost 6 years straight with my most recent accomplishments of finishing Mythic Nighthold US-15, World 69th.
+I've been raiding in WoW for almost 6 years straight with my most recent accomplishments of finishing Mythic Tomb of Sargaras US-13th, World 51st.

 Holy in Legion has grown a great deal from Warlords of Draenor, offering a fresh take on how we heal.
 Holy Words have been significantly buffed offering impressive tools to our arsenal.
 While the Holy Word spells have large cooldowns, they can be reduced by casting spells that trigger Serendipity, which has been changed from its form in past expansions.
 Your bread and butter heals like Flash Heal, Heal, and Prayer of Healing, now work as support spells which help you pump out Holy Words faster.
 Thanks to this and other changes, you'll see that Holy is looking to be in fantastic shape on a competitive and personal enjoyment level.